-C. Experience-based Trajectory Prediction
+C. Experiance based Trajectory Prediction

 The graph extracted from the MAAR distribution represents frequently used trajectories in a generalized form.
-After that the trajectory prediction assumes that tracked persons normally move along the graph segments.
+The trajectory prediction based on this motion patterns assumes that tracked persons normally move along the graph segments.

-1) Mapping Observed Persons to Graph Segments: To decide which motion pattern best matches an observed person a measure is required which defines a correlation between a person and graph segment.
-We chose the euclidian distance between a person's position and the graph segments.
-The direction of the observed person's motion is not considered for mapping but is used later to determine the person's direction on the mapped motion pattern.
+1) Mapping Graph Segments to Observed Persons: To decide which motion pattern matches best to an observed person we required a measure, which defines a correlation between a person and graph segment.
+We use the euclidian distance between a persons' position and the graph segments.
+The direction of the observed persons' motion is not considered for the mapping but is used later to determine the person's direction on the mapped motion pattern.